Labor Day clothes sales | CNN Underscored

 Eloquii

-From September 2 to September 6, Eloquii’s selection of stylish tops, casual jackets and around-the-house dresses in sizes 14-28 are up to 60% off across the entire site.
+From September 2 to September 6, Eloquii’s selection of stylish tops, casual jackets and around-the-house dresses in sizes 14 through 28 are up to 60% off across the entire site.
 We’re digging these vegan leather shorts marked down to $31.99 — they’ll look great with boots and tights in the fall — and this turquoise satin duster ($55.99 on sale) with some serious Stevie Nicks-style fringe.

 Figleaves

 Lingerie retailer Figleaves is going big over Labor Day.
 Expect up to 30% off bras, undies and cozy PJs for fall’s cooler temperatures, plus swimwear and beachwear.
-There’s plenty of time to shop, too, with a sale that runs from September 3 through 7.
+There’s plenty of time to shop too, with a sale that runs from September 3 through 7.
 One example?
-This eco-friendly palm-print one-piece from Figleaves’ own line was $65 and will be on sale for $45.50 (it also comes in maternity sizing).
-Not only does it eliminate wire cups for more comfort in and out of the waves, but it’s eco-friendly, too, with a printing process that releases 82% fewere CO2 emissions than the conventional method.
+This eco-friendly palm print one-piece from Figleaves’ own line was $65 and will be on sale for $45.50 (it also comes in maternity sizing).
+Not only does it eliminate wire cups for more comfort in and out of the waves, but it’s eco-friendly too, with a printing process that releases 82% fewer CO2 emissions than the conventional method.

 Hanky Panky